-Petroc has a commitment to maximising potential of all learners through outstanding teaching, learning and training.
+Petroc has a commitment to maximising the potential of all learners through outstanding teaching, learning and training.
 Our commitment to supporting learners with Special Educational Needs and Disabilities sits firmly within the college Strategic Plan, as part of the college aim for High Standards of Quality and listening to and supporting our learners.

-Special Education Needs and Disability provision at Petroc is inclusive and person centred.
+Special Education Needs and Disability provision at Petroc is inclusive and person-centred.
 We work with learners, families and professionals to identify and support individual needs to ensure equal access to education can be realised.
-We are committed to offering a high quality service and provision to learners with additional needs, and we will make every effort to ensure all learners’ experience of Petroc is positive.
+We are committed to offering a high-quality service and provision to learners with additional needs, and we will make every effort to ensure all learners’ experience of Petroc is positive.

 The college has a clear focus on developing greater levels of independence and we help learners progress towards adulthood, linking learning to all of the following Preparing for Adulthood outcomes: